Velasko/Python3-Scheduler/README.md

 **Important things to keep in mind:**

-* When the exection is about to end, it's best to run `s.cleanup()` in order to clear the crontab from the scheduler's tasks.
+* When the exection is about to end, it's best to run `sched.cleanup()` in order to clear the crontab from the scheduler's tasks.
 I'm yet to implement a way to remove older tasks that could've been left, as a suddent shutdown might happen.

 * Even though the idea is to fully support crontab's time syntax, `@reboot` doesn't makes much sense, as tasks should be deleted once the script is finished.